CS 124: Data Structures and Algorithms

 Also, I cannot recommend enough the importance of starting assignments early.
 Some problems take significant time, and that time might require thinking about the problem in the background, rather than just writing down an answer.

-If you collaborate with one or two other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.
+If you collaborate with other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.

 Under no circumstances may you use solution sets to problems that may have been distributed by the course in past years, or the homework papers of students who have taken the course past years.
 Nor should you look up solution sets from other similar courses.

 Violation of these rules may be grounds for giving no credit for a homework paper and also for serious disciplinary action, including but not limited to having your case sent to the appropriate Harvard disciplinary body.
 Severe punishments will apply, so please do not violate these rules.
 If you have any questions about these rules, please ask an instructor.

 Required TextWhile officially there is no required text, I very strongly recommend you obtain/purchase one of the following books:

 - Algorithm Design, by Kleinberg and Tardos.
 This is an excellent book, with a different style than many textbooks.
 It follows the course quite closely, but it is not as encyclopedic as the other book below, and in particular assumes a lot more background.

 - Introduction to Algorithms, by Cormen, Leiserson, Rivest, and Stein.
 This book is probably worth buying if you are going to study algorithms beyond this course.
 It is primarily a theoretical text, and it is quite encyclopedic in nature.
 If you are looking for help with the proofs and mathematics, this is a good book to purchase.